 We hope that this page will help to inform you, explain how you can take control of your situation, and hopefully take some of the pressure off.
 Our goal is to help you connect with other people who are in middle school to let you know that you are not alone.

-Family Voices is a bi-monthly newsletter published by the NSA that is specifically for kids and teens who stutter, their parents, SLP’s and anyone else who loves and supports them.
+Letting Go is our NSA newsletter for kids, teens, ‘tweens, and adults who stutter, as well as families, SLP’s, and anyone else who loves and supports someone who stutters.
 The articles are written by NSA members and staff who share their stories and experiences with the hope of helping and supporting others.
-Family Voices is available on-line, however if you wish to receive a hard copy please contact the national office at email@example.com.
+Letting Go is available on-line, however if you wish to receive a hard copy please contact our National Office at email@example.com.